bigeasy/stencil/diary/design.markdown

 for mime type `application/json`.
 The `$` variable is already hard wired to be the context to `$.$` means that we're not going to consume another variable name with something like `$resolver`.

+Maybe `_$` as the special variable disambiguates, can be used in the libraries.